 But what does that mean for English language learners?
 More importantly, how different is the English spoken in the UK compared to the United States or Australia?

+How Are British English and American English Different?
 Why does it sound different?

 You probably already know that it’s important to pronounce words correctly if you want others to understand what you’re saying.